lexibank/tlopo/out/vol4/chapter7.md

 ## 18. Centipedes (Class Chilopoda): Millipedes (Class Diplopoda)

-Another &ast;qali- term, POc &ast;qalipan ‘centipede’, is reconstructable, probably embracing millipedes as well.
+Another _&ast;qali-_ term, POc _&ast;qalipan_ ‘centipede’, is reconstructable, probably embracing millipedes as well.
 Evidence of an association between centipedes and the supernatural comes from ethnographic descriptions as well as linguistic clues.
 For instance, Sengseng (NNG) speakers consider centipedes to be supernatural beings, and carefully remove them from their houses (Ann Chowning, pers. comm.).
-Elbert’s Rennellese dictionary defines ʔagi-paipai as ‘centipede, considered the embodiment of non-worshipped deities and a loathsome creature’.
-In his Tikopia dictionary Firth defines morokau as ‘centipede.
-Trad, held to be frequent embodiment of spirit’.
-There is also a Samoan term atna-loa ‘k.o. centipede with poisonous bite’, whose prefix atua- has supernatural significance (discussed in §27).
-In addition to the &ast;qalipan cognate set I list non-cognate terms for centipede from a range of languages across several subgroups which all exhibit a reflex of the qali-lkali- prefix.
+Elbert’s Rennellese dictionary defines _ʔagi-paipai_ as ‘centipede, considered the embodiment of non-worshipped deities and a loathsome creature’.
+In his Tikopia dictionary Firth defines _morokau_ as ‘centipede.
+Trad. held to be frequent embodiment of spirit’.
+There is also a Samoan term _atua-loa_ ‘k.o. centipede with poisonous bite’, whose prefix _atua-_ has supernatural significance (discussed in §27).
+In addition to the _&ast;qalipan_ cognate set I list non-cognate terms for centipede from a range of languages across several subgroups which all exhibit a reflex of the _qali-_/_kali-_ prefix.

-Reflexes of &ast;qalipan are numerous and widespread.
-As well, I have a number of lower- level reconstructions, possibly for particular kinds of centipede.
-Two kinds of centipede/ millipede are described in wordlists, categorised by behaviour or luminosity rather than number of legs.
+Reflexes of _&ast;qalipan_ are numerous and widespread.
+As well, I have a number of lower-level reconstructions, possibly for particular kinds of centipede.
+Two kinds of centipede/millipede are described in wordlists, categorised by behaviour or luminosity rather than number of legs.
 One, when threatened, squirts a kind of acid from between its scales which can cause blisters or even permanent eye damage, while a second is described as phosphorescent or luminous.
-A millipede in Arosi (SES), doŋa, is also singled out as having a vile smell.
-I have one lower-level reconstruction for the luminous variety, PPn &ast;taqe-tuli ‘phosphorescent centipede or millipede’, whose first element is derived from POc &ast;taqe ‘excrement’, implying strongly that the creature is considered unpleasant in Central Pacific languages.
+A millipede in Arosi (SES), _doŋa_, is also singled out as having a vile smell.
+I have one lower-level reconstruction for the luminous variety, PPn _&ast;taqe-tuli_ ‘phosphorescent centipede or millipede’, whose first element is derived from POc _&ast;taqe_ ‘excrement’, implying strongly that the creature is considered unpleasant in Central Pacific languages.
 In Tahiti, however, where there are two kinds, not venomous, one short and thick and light brown, the other long, threadlike and phosphorescent, they were well regarded.
 Teuira Henry (1971:391) writes that ‘when a centipede fell upon a wound or bruise of any kind, it soon healed.
 If it crawled upon a sick person, a speedy recovery followed.’

 <table>
 <tr>